bharath12b5/mvn-linux/Building-Chef-Server-Omnibus.md

     git clone https://github.com/chef/chef-server
     git clone https://github.com/chef/omnibus
     cd omnibus
-    git checkout v5.2.0
+    git checkout v5.3.0
     cd ..
     ```
     _**Note:** The `--depth 100` flag is used to reduce the amount downloaded, in the future this might mean that specific checkouts won't work (as the total number of commits has moved on), in that case either increase the value or omit the tag_

-    Only the **SLES** and **Ubuntu** platforms require modification.
+    Only the **Ubuntu** platforms require modification.
     ```shell
     vi omnibus/lib/omnibus/packager.rb
     ```
-    Update the packaging list to understand SLES/Ubuntu platforms as follows:
+    Update the packaging list to understand Ubuntu platforms as follows:
     ```ruby
     PLATFORM_PACKAGER_MAP = {
       'debian'   => DEB,